Encounters With The Others

 buy one make comments about my age,though.
 They all think I’m still at school, apparently.
 I kid you not.

 It happened again, today.
 I was standing at the checkout in WH Smith, buying a Grace Dent novel (which, OK, was really written for teenagers, but I didn’t know it at the time.
 And it was totally in the General Fiction section.) a Really Useful Box (I have a number of these boxes.
 I keep my makeup in them, organised by skincare/face products/eyes and lips and they are, like, really useful.
-This latest one will hold my nail polish, because I am THAT kind of crazy.
+This latest one will hold my nail polish, because I am THAT kind of organised.
 Oh yes.) and a 99p pink pencil case (FOR MY MAKEUP BRUSHES!
 I mean, what do you keep your makeup brushes in, I ask you?) when I realised that someone was standing so close behind me that I could actually feel their breath on the back of my neck.
 I hate that.

 “What are you buying those for?” demanded the newcomer (a female) suspiciously.
 “Are you going back to school or are you going back to college?”
 (Now, even this strikes me as strange.
 I mean, why would she care?
 Do people really ask strangers stuff like this?
 “People like to start conversations with children,” said Terry when I told him this story.
 BUT I AM NOT A CHILD!
 Please, people: NOT.
 A. CHILD.
 Yes, even although I sometimes behave like one.)